 The coursework for this daunting block of information was full of word problems, theory and formulas to memorize.
 It took effort and hours of study in my own time before I could sit for the two-hour examination.
 Earning that certification opened the doors that had been closed without the additional training.

 If you work in an organization where there is a standard lunch hour, here lies an opportunity for growth.
 Start your own "Lunch and Learn" program.
 Where I worked, there were several conference rooms that stood vacant during the lunch hour.
 I would book these conference rooms at least once a week inviting others to bring a bag lunch and get together with me.

 Each week I sent out an email to my coworkers who'd expressed an interest in getting ahead and we would use this time to watch an educational movie, share a chapter from a book or listen to motivational tapes.
 These things are free at the library or at some companies, they will purchase material for educational purposes.

-Through these meetings I learned an important fact about other people and commitment.
-First, that there were always those who wanted to come and who showed up regularly.
+Through these meetings, I learned an important fact about other people and commitment.
+First, there were always those who wanted to come and who showed up regularly.
 Second, there were always those who said they wanted to attend but never made it.

 This brings me to another quote from Mr. Rohn who said, "Some do and some don't."

 Review: Five Ways to Make a Difference